 Another useful tool for managing your expenses in FreshBooks is the Bulk Actions button.
 This feature allows you to change the merchant, category, or sales tax for up to 50 expenses or assign multiple expenses to a Client or Project with the click of a button.

 Have big plans to grow your business?
 Then it’s important to understand double-entry accounting, the industry-standard method that bookkeepers and accountants use to track and manage business financial records.

 Double-entry accounting means you need to create 2 entries for each business transaction: a debit and a credit.
 For example, imagine you just bought a new laptop for your business.
 The double-entry system tracks the purchase as a credit for the cost and a debit for your new asset.
 This helps you keep accurate records of your profits and losses.
-Which in turn helps you lower the chances of making errors on your tax return.
+Which, in turn, enables you to lower the chances of making errors on your tax return.

 It might sound complicated at first, but FreshBooks designed a double-entry accounting system that’s simple and easy to use.
-With Plus or Premium plans, you get access to 8 key functions:
+With Plus or Premium plans, you get access to 8 essential functions:

 - Cost of Goods Sold.
 Associate your expenses with the costs of delivering goods and services to your clients.